bitwarden/helm-charts/charts/self-host/README.md

 Note that the certResolver is deployed with the Traefik ingress configuration.

-### Run Helm Install
+### Install Helm Chart

-1. Run `helm install bitwarden bitwarden/bitwarden -n bitwarden -f my-values.yaml`.
+1. Run `helm upgrade bitwarden bitwarden/self-host --install --devel --namespace bitwarden --values my-values.yaml`.
-    - This installs a release named `bitwarden`, in the namespace `bitwarden`, using values from `my-values.yaml`.
+    - This installs/upgrades a release named `bitwarden`, in the namespace `bitwarden`, using values from `my-values.yaml`.
     - This may take over a minute to fully come up (some of the services might register as failed in the meantime)
     - You can see help information for the `helm install` command by running `helm install --help`.
+    - You can see help information for the `helm upgrade` command by running `helm upgrade --help`.

 > The current Bitwarden release is architected in a way which requires the sharing of persistent data between containers and therefore requires storage which supports the access mode ReadWriteMany.